 Unfortunately, many people on methadone programs can reach such high dosages that, when they want to get clean for good, they have difficulty finding a methadone detox facility that will accept anyone taking more than 80 or 100 mg a day.
 Also, many other people want off methadone but are discouraged by the extreme discomfort and added time of withdrawing from methadone.

-In other words, many people feel "imprisoned" by methadone replacement programs.
+In other words, many people feel “trapped” by methadone replacement programs.

 “I was taking 300 — 600mg of methadone daily.
 Up to 1200 at times along with 10 — 20 mg of Xanax when I entered Novus.
 All hope was gone, no detox would take me.
 14 days after, I leave here drug free and miraculously, my detox was 99% pain free.
 I leave with hope and full support of my family.
 Words cannot describe the miracles that I have gone through and witnessed during my stay.”

-Methadone clinics do not address the real physiological and other causes of addiction to opioids and opiates such as:
+Methadone clinics do not address the real physiological and other causes of addiction to opioids and opiates.

 Instead of drug detox and drug rehab programs, which actually qualify as treatments, methadone clinics use the heroin-like prescription narcotic painkiller methadone to “treat” addictions to narcotics, switching patients from the original narcotic addiction to another narcotic, methadone.

 The theory is that, because you only need one hit of methadone a day, you are freed from the constant need to find numerous hits of other narcotics such as heroin all day long.
 Although you’re still a narcotic addict, you may be able to get back to work or be with your family again.

 The bad news is that methadone is much more difficult to withdraw from than most of the narcotics it claims to be “treating.”
 And the longer you take methadone, the more methadone you need, so the worse withdrawal becomes.